 Your customers and partners should be aware that you have relocated.
 Edit your website and other third-party internet presences and contact your clients to let them know you’ve moved.
 Whether it’s a quick email or a phone call, taking the time to notify clients and vendors shows that the company values their support and is committed to staying connected as they settle into their new location.
 Edit any printed business cards and legal forms to match your new address.

 It’s time to turn your plans into a reality

 Once you’re done planning your time and budget, it’s time to set the gears in motion.
-The number one priority is going to be hiring reliable residential movers to help you relocate.
+The number one priority will be hiring reliable residential movers to help you relocate.
 Contact them and schedule your move as soon as possible to avoid rushing.
 As much as we all hate paperwork, it is an unavoidable part of our daily life.
-Gather your personal documents and medical records, so they can be transferred to your new address.
+Gather your personal documents and medical records to transfer them to your new address.
 If you have a pet, this is a good time to take him to the vet for a checkup and recommendations for a new veterinarian.
 Notify your bank and utility providers about your move so your information can be changed or transferred.
 Lastly, before moving to Toronto alone to start anew, say goodbye to your friends and neighbors.
 This will give you closure and prepare you for the upcoming adventure.